labexp/osmtracker-android/.github/PULL_REQUEST_TEMPLATE.md

 [comment]: # ([x] : done)
 [comment]: # (Make sure how your PR looks clicking the "Preview" tab at the top of this editor)

-- [ ] The PR is proposed to the correct branch (Branch created under branch DEVELOP).
+- [ ] The PR is proposed to the DEVELOP branch.
 - [ ] The changes have been tested on the target Android API and minimum Android API.
 - [ ] Automated tests have been added (if applicable).
 - [ ] The feature is well documented.